Guayule: Hypoallergenic Latex and Biofuel From a Desert Plant

-In the United States guayule latex extraction is carried out by the Yulex corporation, which has been licensed by the U.S. Department of Agriculture to use extraction technology developed by the Agricultural Research Service (ARS), part of the Department of Agriculture.
+In the United States, guayule latex extraction is carried out by the Yulex corporation.
+This corporation has been licensed by the U.S. Department of Agriculture to use extraction technology developed by the Agricultural Research Service (ARS), part of the Department of Agriculture.
 The name "Yulex" was created by a contraction of the words "guayule" and "latex".

 Rubber gloves made from guayule latex were approved for public use by the FDA (Food and Drug Administration) in the United States in 2008.
-The FDA acknowledges that laboratory tests show that people with allergies to Para rubber latex do not react to guayule latex, and carefully says that guayule gloves "may" be a safer alternative for "some" people with a sensitivity to traditional latex.
-However, it won't allow the term "hypoallergenic" to be used on any types of medical gloves.
+The FDA acknowledges that laboratory tests show that people with allergies to Para rubber latex do not react to guayule latex.
+It carefully says that guayule gloves "may" be a safer alternative for "some" people with a sensitivity to traditional latex.
+It won't allow the term hypoallergenic to be used on any types of medical gloves, however.
 Guayule may be most valuable when used to produce medical devices that are used internally, such as catheters.

 Some scientists feel that more tests need to be done to prove that guayule latex is completely hypoallergenic.
-They may never be able to be prove that guayule rubber - or any material - is hypoallergenic for absolutely everybody.
+They may never be able to be prove that guayule rubber—or any other material—is hypoallergenic for absolutely everybody.

 Latex Allergy Symptoms